olsscripts/olssite/README.md

 olssite is a one-click installation script for OpenLiteSpeed.
 Using this script, you can quickly and easily install OpenLiteSpeed with some modified config settings.
-We also provide a **-s** parameter that will install your site at the same time.
+We also provide a **-s** parameter that will install your site at the same time with an SSL Certificate.

 Running olssite